 One of the options is defining the application configuration file.
-Sometimes tests obtain data from a configuration file and to facilitate this, you need to define the path to the application configuration file to be used when running tests in the Path to application configuration file field.
+Sometimes tests obtain data from a configuration file, and to facilitate this, you need to define the path to the application configuration file to be used when running tests in the Path to application configuration file field.
 The path can be absolute or relative to the Build Checkout Directory.
 Unfortunately, NUnit is limited by allowing only one configuration file per build step.
-Due to this limitation, if you need to test several assemblies with different configurations in one build step, youll have to aggregate several application configuration files into a common configuration file.
-If it is not possible, the test launch can be split into several steps and define a configuration file in each of the steps.
+Due to this limitation, if you need to test several assemblies with different configurations in one build step, you have to aggregate several application configuration files into a common configuration file.
+If it is not possible, split the test launch into several steps and define a configuration file in each of the steps.

 The NUnit 3 console has a great number of settings defined by command line arguments.
-The Additional command line parameters field allows setting many of the nunit.md#NUnit-cmdParameters for the NUnit console, but there are some limitations:
+The Additional command line parameters field allows setting many of the command line parameters for the NUnit console, but there are some limitations:

 --whereargument will be used.